netblock/yaabe/atomtree/atui/tables/README.md

 The leaf pattern follows regular syntax and takes assumptions from the `dynpattern` section in `global_defaults`.
-Nested `ATUI_DYNARRAY` should be possible but is untested.
+Nested `ATUI_DYNARRAY` should be possible but is completely untested.
 Multiple leaves in the pattern should be possible but is intested

 <br>